 Permit their name to be put forward for election or appointment to any office of the Credit Union.

-When a person holding any office in the Credit Union becomes ineligible by virtue of this rule to hold that office, he/she shall immediately cease to hold office.
+When a person holding any office in the Credit Union becomes ineligible by virtue of this rule to hold that office, they shall immediately cease to hold office.

 Terms of Office